chriskeating/readr/README.md

 - Re-render on vote
 - Add category: 2019 Cruise Preparation, Self-Improvements, Written by Me!
 - Link verification
-- Styling
 - Recreate database
-- Set up bit.ly/chris-keating-1 or something
+- Set up bit.ly
 - Styling
-- Lists for name/category - if quick
+- Grid for name/category

-Features
+Future
 - Picture background and click on yourself to post article
 - Scrape twitter for any articles posted by famous people (with tweet as summary)
-- Set up profile page with other links (Created by Chris Keating)
 - Convert articles to PDF for easy viewing (ads or no ads)
 - Authentication
 - Chrome plugin - based on usersnap design
+- Weekly email sent with articles posted since last time
+- Filter all messages for particular user when click on user
+- Populate info based on link - uses API
 - Schedule for when these articles are relevant (Itinerary planning)
 - Map view for where these articles are relevant (Itinerary planning)
 - Sponsored travelers (Itinerary planning)
--

-Random/Boring
-- Error handling and what does the site do
-- Weekly email sent with articles posted since last time
-- Filter all messages for particular user
-- Link info population